matheusolivesilva/home-broker/README.md

 ## 🚀 How to Run?

-If you want to run this project entirely, including microservices, database (MongoDB), Kafka and frontend (NextJS application), you must follow the steps below, in order to run each project individually:
+If you want to run this project entirely, including microservices, database (MongoDB), Kafka and frontend (NextJS application), you must follow the steps below, in order to run each project:

-### First Option:

 1. Run Go Microservice: